PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `_very_late_static_shape_stats`.
 No fingerprint, graph copy, pre/post scan, or new dependency is required.

+The guarded reconciliation after unsupported-dtype Split fallback uses the same complete evidence contract.
+Its owner counter already covers every rewrite and cleanup path, so the existing positive guard remains unchanged.
+The no-rewrite path exposes a stable two-key zero value; the rewrite path stages the opt-in result as `_post_split_fallback_static_shape_stats`.

 ## Smaller internal owners

 - Typed ONNX `Constant` lowering is isolated in its op-family module while